 Which brings me to the second recipe I cooked from Sous le charme des courges et des citrouilles (“Charmed by squash and pumpkins”), the new cookbook from Chatelaine food writer Louise Gagnon.
 Her Butternut Macaroni may look orange and creamy but it only contains a half-cup of parmesan.
 Kiddo ate two, count them, two servings.
 Monsieur declared it my best Mac’n Cheese, then proceeded to inhale multiple servings as well.

-For my part, I quite liked it, yet remain attached to the traditional Mac of my childhood, though this version probably has the advantage of healthiness and increased vegetable servings on its side.
+For my part, I quite liked it, yet remain attached to the traditional Mac of my childhood.
+This version though has the advantage of healthiness and increased vegetable servings on the side.
 Enjoy.

 Note: I had planned on cooking a different squash for every recipe excerpted from Sous le charme des courges et des citrouilles, but the Butternut Lasagna presented here left me with too much squash for my needs.
 So I recycled the leftovers into this macaroni; you may want to remember this recipe if this ever happens to you.

 Yum!!
 Très hâte d’essayer ça, merci pour la recette! 🙂

 @Valérie Différent comme combinaison, un mac n cheese au parmesan au lieu de cheddar orange, ça fait du bien 🙂